Hyles gallii: Description

 The chrysalis is brown, and is found in the sand.
 The caterpillar feeds in August and September, and the Moth appears about Midsummer.

 Biology

 These moths can be encountered at dusk feeding on flowers, but they are active by night up to the day light.
 The flight period extends from May to October usually in one generation, but in good years there can be a second generation.

 The larva can reach a length of 70 to 80 millimeters and are variable.
-A variant is olive green with yellow spots.
-Another version is black with yellow spots and a red head.
+One type is olive green with cream spots and a reddish-brown head, while another version is almost entirely black.
 The colour of the larva darkens before pupation.
-They feed on fireweed (Chamaenerion angustifolium, Epilobium montanum), on bedstraw (Galium verum and Galium mollugo) and various other plants (Clarkia, Fuchsia, Circaea, Plantago major, etc.).
+They feed on fireweed (Chamaenerion angustifolium, Epilobium montanum), on bedstraw (Galium verum and Galium mollugo) and various other plants (Clarkia, Fuchsia, Circaea, Plantago major, etc.), many of which are members of Onagraceae.
 They can be found from July to September.

 Habitat

 This species prefers sandy or calcareous places, sunny heath, plantations, warm forest edges and wherever else it could find the host plants.
 These moths can be found in the Alps up to 2700 meters above sea level.